Updated in December 2024

 First, we contacted the customer to discuss their design.
 When we determined that the pockets were for weight reduction only, we increased the size of the radius and reduced labor time by nearly 10 minutes per pocket.
 And yes, we still achieved the weight the customer needed!

-Are you searching for the right Denver machine shop for your next aerospace project?
+Are you searching for the right AS9100 machine shop for your next aerospace project?
 Look no further!
-Request a quote today and we’ll be glad to assist you.
+We offer a range of capabilities with different aerospace materials, including nitronic 60, titanium, and Inconel machining.